Car Insurance in Buffalo, NY

 • 6+ years of Experience in the Insurance Industry

-How much does car insurance cost in Buffalo?
+How much does car insurance cost in Buffalo, NY?

 Cheap liability and full coverage auto insurance in Buffalo

-Full coverage generally includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
-About 38% of Buffalo drivers carry only the state’s minimum required coverage, and while this is technically enough to drive legally, it may not be enough to cover an accident.
+Full coverage typically includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
+About 38% of New York drivers carry only the state’s minimum required coverage.
+The minimum is enough to drive legally, but it may not be enough to protect your finances after an accident.

 Updating data...